kvutien/Tutorial-ipfs-dapp/README.md

 ## What's next?
 This dApp was created using `create-react-dapp`, the generic tool provided by the React team to make a bare-bones React application.
 From that we manually added the `web3` package to make blockchain transactions and the `ipfs-http-client` package to use IPFS.

 To be complete, you'll have soon a tutorial text to guide you through the pieces of code and get acquainted to blockchain programming and IPFS.
-In addition, it will also guide you to put your dApp in production on a public web server like Netlify.
+In addition, it will also guide you to put your dApp in production on a public web hosting service like Netlify.

 It is becoming easy to be a production Full Stack blockchain programmer.
 Stay tuned.